Raldir/FEVEROUS/README.md

   ```

 ### Verdict Prediction
-To predict the verdict given either download our fine-tuned model  [here](https://drive.google.com/file/d/1pD_NTS0sK9dmYnsUNPwCWIqnMivWj4sZ/view?usp=sharing) or train it yourself (c.f.
+To predict the verdict given either download our fine-tuned model  [here](https://drive.google.com/file/d/1E08IO0gU7H4Tod2vriIM3agynIkrscK9/view?usp=sharing) or train it yourself (c.f.
 Training).
-We recommend training the model yourself as the current version of our model has not been trained on the full training set.
+Again, we recommend training the model yourself as the model used in the paper has not been trained on the full training set.
 Then run:
 ```
  PYTHONPATH=src python src/baseline/predictor/evaluate_verdict_predictor.py --input_path data/dev.combined.not_precomputed.p5.s5.t3.cells.jsonl --wiki_path data/feverous-wiki-pages.db --model_path models/feverous_verdict_predictor
  ```